 The first is if you’re allergic – a fairly obvious one.
 If you have a latex allergy, then you’re actually more likely to also be allergic to pineapple.

 If you’re experiencing unpleasant symptoms when you have pineapple or pineapple juice, please stop taking it!
 Go and speak to your doctor.

 The only other thing to be aware of with pineapple juice, is mouth ulcers.

 Pineapple juice is quite acidic, so drinking too much of it too regularly can lead to mouth ulcers.
 These are by no means life-threatening, but can still be painful.

 How To Make Pineapple Juice

-Pineapple juice is really simple to make if you’ve got a juicer, if you don’t I recommend this Omega juicer for making pineapple juice.
+Pineapple juice is actually really simple to make, provided you’ve got a juicer.
+If you don’t, then I’d recommend this Omega juicer.

-- Step 1. chop the tops and bottoms of the pineapple.
+- Step 1: Chop the top and bottom off the ripe pineapple.

-- Step 2.
-Stand the pineapple upright and chop down all the skin.
+- Step 2: Stand the pineapple upright and chop down all the skin, removing it.

 - Step 3: Chop around the core, separating the pineapple flesh.
 Optional: Cut into pineapple chunks